Lord Vetinari: Appearance, habits and miscellaneous

 Vetinari coat of arms.
 It is simply a field sable, with motto si non confectus, non reficiat, "if it ain't broke, don't fix it."

 Currently in his late forties/early fifties (Sam Vimes noted in Feet of Clay that the Patrician was about the same age as he was, and it is shown in Night Watch that he was a licensed student Assassin, making him 17 at the time of the main events of the book, when Vimes was 16), Lord Vetinari is tall, thin and dresses all in dusty black, including a black skullcap.
 In Reaper Man, Mustrum Ridcully likens his appearance to a predatory flamingo, if one existed.

-His family coat of arms is a plain, simple sable shield, and therefore does not show up against the black coach in which Vetinari travels – black on black (upon which Moist von Lipwig in Going Postal comments that "you had to admit that the bastard had style").
+His family coat of arms is a plain, simple sable shield, and therefore does not show up against the black coach in which Vetinari travels – black on black ("you had to admit that the bastard had style").
 His family motto is Si non confectus, non reficiat (If it ain't broke, don't fix it).

 Lord Vetinari lives and works in the Patrician's Palace, which used to be the Royal Winter Palace.
 He sits on a plain wooden chair at the feet of the Golden Throne of Ankh (much like the Steward of Gondor in The Lord of the Rings).
 The Throne remains untouched despite being allegedly made of gold, but Vetinari reveals to Captain Carrot that it is actually merely gold foil over rotten-through wood.
 He accepts interviews in the Oblong Office (a reference to the White House's Oval Office).
 Notably he does not request, or even demand the presence of any of his citizens, but merely has them informed that they "have an appointment with him", and they are promptly escorted to said appointment.
 When Vetinari considers the meeting ended, he usually dismisses his visitors with the phrase "don't let me detain you", the inherent implication being that he just might if they let him.

-He holds meetings in the Rats Chamber, so named because of its fresco of dancing rats on the ceiling (a play on the Star Chamber and the German Ratskammer, which translates as "council chamber").
-Occupants report that spending any time in the room makes one want to leave and go have a good long bath.
+He holds meetings in the "Rats Chamber", so named because of its fresco of dancing rats on the ceiling (also a reference to the Star Chamber) and making visitors to the room want to leave and go have a good long bath.
+Similarly, he deliberately keeps a strange albeit accurate clock in his waiting-room (Feet of Clay, Going Postal) whose ticking goes out of sync just often enough to unnerve people.